maisonkodama/JSnotes/README.md

 - [ ] Edit a note ✍️
 - [ ] Paginate all notes 📓

-*For this project I am not using any server-side scripting or alternative database and will create a new repo if I do*
+*For this project I am not using any server-side scripts or alternative databases and will create a new repo if I do*